Apply for Recertification

 Here are the RCs granted for some common professional development activities.
 If your recertification application relies on activities not listed here, use the general rule of 1 RC per contact hour to compute your credits.

 Document passing a short reading test on industry publications at our Online Testing Center: 1 ~ 5 RCs per exam.

-Document one other current CESB- or ANSI-accredited certification: 4 RCs per year
+Document one other current CESB, ANSI or NCCA-accredited certification: 4 RCs per year

-Document individual membership in one other industry-related not-for-profit professional association: 2 RCs per year
+Document individual membership in any non-profit industry related membership organization: 4 RCs per year